melange-re/melange-re.github.io/docs/melange-book/counter.md

 `ReactDOMStyle.make`.
 Obviously, this isn't an ideal way to style our app--we'll learn a better way to do it in a later section.

 Congratulations!
-You've created your first ReasonReact app.
-We'll enhance this app in the coming sections.
+You've created your first ReasonReact app and component.
+We'll create more complex and interesting components in future chapters.

 ## Exercises

 1. There aren't any runtime errors in our app right now.
 But what happens if you try to remove the `| None` branch of the `switch (node)` expression?
-1. The pipe first operator isn't only useful for chaining function calls.
-   Convert the `{React.string("-")}` expression to use the pipe first invocation style.
-What happens after the file is formatted?
 1. What happens if you rename the `_evt` variable inside the button callback to `evt`?
 1. Comment out the `[@react.component]` attribute in `Counter.re`.
 What happens?